 Following the 1933 Cuban Revolution, they moved to Miami where he attended St. Patrick Catholic High School.
 He also enrolled at Saint Leo Prep near Tampa in the summer of 1934 to improve his English.

 Arnaz and Hirsch married on March 2, 1963, though nothing much is known about their married life.
 The two lived a quiet life in his horse ranch near Del Mar without fanfare.
 Following his marriage to Edith, Desi kept his show business activities to the minimum as well.

 Arnaz worked as executive producer in The Mothers-in-Law, and guest-appeared as Señor Delgado during its two-year run.
 Edith and Desi never had children together.

-But she was a stepmother to his two children from first marriage to actress Lucille Ball.
+But she was a stepmother to his two children, Lucie Arnaz and Desi Arnaz Jr. from his first marriage to actress Lucille Ball.
 Arnaz and Ball married on November 30, 1940, but the union didn't last long, with Ball filing for divorce in September 1944.

 The divorce, however, was not finalized since she returned to him before interlocutory decree became final.
 They welcomed their first child, daughter Lucie Desiree Arnaz, on July 17, 1951, and second child, son Desiderio Alberto Arnaz IV, on January 19, 1953.
 Ball and Arnaz separated in May 1961.

-While Hirsch' net worth is not known yet, it is estimated to be over $100,000 at the time of her death.
-Meanwhile, her husband, Desi Arnaz had a net worth of $20 million at the time of his death.
+While Hirsch's net worth is not known yet, sources estimated it to be over $100,000 at the time of her death.
+Meanwhile, her husband, Desi Arnaz had a net worth of $20 million at the time of his death in 1986.

 Following the success of I Love Lucy, Desi along with then-wife Lucille started a production company called Desilu Productions with $5,000 of their own money.
 Desilu was also the name of their ranch in Chatsworth, California.